Introduction / History

 After 1858, under the British Raj, the Jats were known for their service in the Indian Army, being categorized as a "martial race" by the British.
 For a couple hundred years Jats were a force that could not be ignored by South Asians or British imperialists.

-The Hindu Dagar Jats live in the Indian states of Rajasthan, Delhi, Madhya Pradesh, and Uttar Pradesh.
+The Hindu Dagar Jats live in the Indian states of Haryana, Delhi, Rajasthan, Madhya Pradesh, and Uttar Pradesh.

 What Are Their Lives Like?